shrushtinasre03/social-media-sentiment-analysis/deployment/README.md

-This folder contains deployment files like Dockerfile and deployment sripts.
+This folder contains deployment files and deployment sripts.